-This category is for part-time applicants who are not interested in earning a degree at USCB.
+This category is for applicants who are not interested in earning a degree at USCB, but desire to take courses for professional development or personal satisfaction.
 A maximum of 30 semester hours may be earned in this category.
-Applicants who have been officially denied admission as degree-seeking students are not eligible for admission as special students.
-Courses completed as special students carry full University credit; however, none of the hours is applicable to a degree until the student applies and qualifies for admission to a degree program.
-Usually no credentials are required if the applicant has no plan to seek a degree.
+Courses completed as special students carry full university credit; however, none of the hours are applicable to a degree until the student applies and qualifies for admission as a degreeseeking student.
+Non-degree applicants for this student segment are required to submit a transcript from the last postsecondary institution that they have attended.
+Applicants who have not attempted college coursework must submit an official, final high school transcript or GED examination results.
+Additional credentials may be required as determined by the university.